Are interjections appropriate in academic writing?

 – Explore the three subtypes of interjection: cognitive, emotive and volitive interjections

 Of all the word types in English, none is stranger than the interjection.
 Words such as ‘oops’, ‘boo’ and ‘whoa’ function like no other type of word in the language, and as such are grouped together based on their shared ability to express spontaneous reactions or feelings.
-In this short two-lesson course on interjections, we answer in Lesson 1 the question of whether it’s OK to use words such as these in formal settings like academic essays and explore in Lesson 2 their grammar rules.
+In this short two-chapter reader on interjections, we answer in Chapter 1 the question of whether it’s OK to use words such as these in formal settings like academic essays and explore in Chapter 2 their grammar rules.

 What are the major word types?